alissatroiano/team-11/README.md

 - Links
     - Hovering over links will change its colour
 - Gameplay
-    - All mini games will be different and fun, while also relating to star wars.
+    - All mini games will be different and fun, while also relating to star wars

 ## UX/UI SECTION
 ### Project Goals and Desgin choices: